Skip to main content

 Overview

-A node pool is a group of worker nodes inside a Kubernetes cluster that all share the same instance plan, the same Kubernetes labels, and the same taints.
-Every cluster has at least one pool (the default pool created with the cluster) and can have any number of additional pools added later.
+A node pool is a group of worker nodes inside a Kubernetes cluster where every node uses the same instance plan (CPU, RAM, disk), the same Kubernetes labels, and the same taints.
+Every cluster has at least one pool (the default pool, created with the cluster) and can have any number of extra pools added later.

-Pools let you mix node shapes inside one cluster.
-A typical setup is a small general-purpose pool for system pods and ingress, plus one or more specialty pools (memory-optimized for caches and databases, compute-optimized for batch workloads, GPU-equipped for ML serving) that only schedule specific pods.
-The Kubernetes scheduler decides which pool a pod lands on using the labels and taints you set on the pool.
+Pools are how you mix node shapes inside one cluster.
+A common layout is one small general-purpose pool for system pods, plus one or more specialty pools (a memory-heavy pool for caches, a GPU pool for ML serving) that only run specific workloads.
+The Kubernetes scheduler decides which pool a pod lands on using the labels and taints described below.

 When to use multiple pools